-release A ReleaseParameters116 object which will become the release parameters associated with this after the method call, and take effect as determined by the associated scheduler.
+release A ReleaseParameters117 object which will become the release parameters associated with this after the method call, and take effect as determined by the associated scheduler.
 When null, the default value is governed by the associated scheduler (a new object is created when the default value is not null).
-(See PriorityScheduler117.)
+(See PriorityScheduler118.)

-- IllegalArgumentException Thrown when release is not compatible with the associated scheduler.
-Also when this schedulable may not use the heap and release is located in heap memory. - IllegalAssignmentError when this object cannot hold a reference to release or release cannot hold a reference to this. - IllegalThreadStateException when the schedulable's scheduler prohibits the changing of the release parameter at this time due to the state of the schedulable.
+IllegalArgumentException Thrown when release is not compatible with the associated scheduler.
+Also when this schedulable may not use the heap and release is located in heap memory.

+IllegalAssignmentError when this object cannot hold a reference to release or release cannot hold a reference to this.